PHIL 101 Topics in Philosophy (4)

 An examination of some of the major philosophical texts of the medieval period from Augustine to Aquinas, including representative works from the medieval Christian, Jewish, and Islamic traditions.
 This course ends with a reading of Alasdair MacIntyre's work, Three Rival Versions of Moral Inquiry, to raise the question of the validity of these medieval philosophical traditions in the pluralistic, post-modern world.
-Prerequisite: One course in philosophy at the 100- or 200-level (excluding PHIL 201).
+Prerequisite: One course in philosophy at the 100- or 200-level.

 PHIL 306 Epistemology (4)

 An analysis of the philosophical problem of the nature of knowledge with specific emphasis on the problem of skepticism and solutions to that problem.
 Open only to students pursuing majors in philosophy.
-Prerequisite: One 200-level philosophy course.
+Prerequisite: One course in philosophy numbered 200 or above.

 PHIL 307 Political Philosophy (4)

 A consideration of the nature and justification of political institutions through an examination of historically classic as well as contemporary sources.
 Special attention is given to debates concerning the proper expression of distributive justice, and to the nature and scope of political rights and liberties.
-Prerequisite: One 200-level philosophy course.
+Prerequisite: One course in philosophy numbered 200 or above.

 PHIL 308 Metaphysics (4)

 This historically oriented program of reading and discussion focuses on the basic issues and fundamental problems of metaphysics.
 Particular attention is paid to the place of metaphysics in traditional philosophical thought and to its contemporary status and significance.
 Open only to students pursuing majors in philosophy.
-Prerequisite: One 200-level philosophy course.
+Prerequisite: One course in philosophy numbered 200 or above.

 PHIL 309 Ethics (4)

 This course focuses on such approaches as Virtue Theory, Deontology, and Consequentialism, their source in classical texts, their treatment of such issues as the nature of value, the justification of action, and the psychology of moral choice, as well as on critiques of these approaches.
 Not open for credit to students who have previously taken PHIL 202.
-Prerequisite: PHIL 230 or PHIL 232 or PHIL 235.
+Prerequisite: One course in philosophy numbered 200 or above.